feideconnect/core-apis/docs/orgadmin.md

 Removes a client from list of mandatory clients for an organization.
 Both `org-id` and `client-id` are passed in the url.
 Returns `204 No Content` on success.

+## List services for an organization

+    curl -H "Authorization: Bearer $TOKEN" 'https://api.feideconnect.no/orgs/<org-id>/services/'

+	[
+		"auth",
+		"avtale"
+	]

+### Description

+Returns a list of strings representing services that are currently enabled for the given `org-id`

+## Enable a service for an organization

+    curl -H "Authorization: Bearer $TOKEN" -X POST --data-binary '"<service>"' 'https://api.feideconnect.no/orgs/<org-id>/services/'

+### Parameters

+- `org-id`: In the url.
+The id of the organization to work on
+- `service`: A single json-encoded string in the request body is the service to enable

+### Description

+Enables a service for an organization.
+At present, the supported values are:

+- auth
+- avtale
+- pilot

+Only for platform administrators

+## Disable a service for an organization

+    curl -H "Authorization: Bearer $TOKEN" 'https://api.feideconnect.no/orgs/<org-id>/services/<service>' -X DELETE

+### Description

+Disables a service for an organization.
+Both `org-id` and `service` are passed in the url.
+Returns `204 No Content` on success.

+Only for platform administrators